firrae/PHP-Assignment-1/README.md

 Title: Assignment

 Made available for educational and reference use.
 All other uses must be approved by me, Steven Lambe.
-Please contract me at: firrae@gmail.com
+Please contract me at: firrae 'at' gmail.com